spine-tools/Spine-Toolbox/docs/source/tool_specification_editor.rst

    :align: center

 Start by giving the Tool specification a name.
 Then select the type of the Tool.
 You have four options (Julia, Python, GAMS or Executable).
-Then select, whether you want the Tool specification to be executed in the work directory or in its source directory (See :ref:`Terminology` section).
 You can give the Tool specification a description, describing what the Tool specification does.
 Main program file is the main file of your tool, i.e. a script that can be passed to Julia, Python, GAMS, or the system shell.
-You can create a blank file by pressing the |file-regular| button, or you can browse to find an existing main program file by pressing the |file| button.
+You can create a blank file by pressing the |file-regular| button, or you can browse to find an existing main program file by pressing the |folder_open| button.

 Command line arguments can be appended to the actual command that Spine Toolbox executes in the background.
-For example, you may have a Windows batch file called *do_things.bat*, which accepts command line arguments *a* and *b*.
+For example, you may have a Windows batch file called ``do_things.bat``, which accepts command line arguments `a` and `b`.
-Writing :literal:`a b` on the command line arguments field in the tool specification editor is the equivalent of running the batch file in command prompt with the command :literal:`do_things.bat a b`.
+Writing `a b` on the command line arguments field in the tool specification editor is the equivalent of running the batch file in command prompt with the command ``do_things.bat a b``.

 *Additional source files* is a list of files that the main program requires in order to run.
-You can add individual files or whole directories at once to this list.
+You can add individual files the same way as with the main program file or whole directories at once by pressing the

-.. tip:: You can also drag&drop a directory from your operating systems File Explorer into the *Additional source files* list.
+|folder_open_solid| button.

 *Input files* is a list of input data files that the program **requires** in order to execute.
 You can also add directories and subdirectories.
 Wildcards are **not** supported (see Optional input files).